manishPh/kwiz-backend/quiz_configs/README.md

 - `2025-06-15_cricket_worldcup.json`
 - `2025-12-25_christmas_special.json`

-## 🛠️ Usage Instructions for Non-Technical Team
+## 🛠️ Creating a Quiz

 ### Step 1: Choose a Template
-Copy one of the template files from the `templates/` folder based on your quiz type.
+Use one of the template files from the `templates/` folder as a starting point:
+- `bollywood_template.json` - For films, actors, music
+- `sports_template.json` - For sports-related quizzes

 ### Step 2: Fill in Your Content
-1. Update the `date` field with your target quiz date
+1. Update the `date` field with your target quiz date (YYYY-MM-DD format)
 2. Set appropriate `category`, `title`, and `description`
 3. Add your questions following the format
 4. Ensure exactly 4 options per question
 5. Set the correct answer index (0 for first option, 1 for second, etc.)

-### Step 3: Validate Your Quiz
+### Step 3: Upload via Admin
-- Check that all required fields are filled
-- Verify question count (recommended: 10-15 questions)
-- Ensure correct_answer indices are valid (0-3)
-- Test that JSON is properly formatted

-### Step 4: Submit
-Save your file in the `pending/` folder with the proper naming convention and notify the technical team.
+1. Go to Django Admin → Quiz Config Uploads
+2. Upload your JSON file
+3. The system automatically validates and imports it
+4. Check the status - if failed, fix the errors shown and re-upload

 ## ✅ Quality Guidelines